The Constitution of the Islamic Republic of Iran

 - Iran Customs Administration

-- Electronic Calculator Services
+- Electronic Calculator Services Body

 - Verification Body

-- Iranian Central Insurance Agency
+- Central Insurance Agency of Iran

 Ministry of Industry (Vezarat-e Sanaye).
 The Ministry exercises its control prerogatives on the industries through some structures; the main ones are:

-- Development and Industrial Renewal Body (IDRO)
+- Industrial Development and Renewal Body (IDRO)

-- National Agency of Iranian Industries (NIIO)
+- National Institute of Iranian Industries (NIIO)

 - Iranian Standard Institute and Industrial Research